solarguard35-byte/herotopia/README.md

-Classification Model – On-Seat Detection
+🪑 On-Seat Classification Model

-This repository contains a machine learning project designed to build and evaluate a classification model for detecting seat occupancy (“on-seat” classification).
+This repository contains a machine learning notebook dedicated to building and evaluating a seat-occupancy classification model.
-The main workflow, experimentation, and results are implemented inside the Jupyter notebook:
+All data processing, model training, testing, and performance analysis are done inside the main Jupyter notebook:

-📄 classification_model_on-seat.ipynb
+📘 classification_model_on-seat.ipynb

 🚀 Project Overview

-This project aims to develop a supervised machine learning model capable of predicting whether a seat is occupied based on input features from the dataset.
+The goal of this project is to develop a supervised machine learning pipeline that predicts whether a seat is occupied or not based on a set of input features.
-It includes:
+The notebook walks through the complete workflow, including:

-Data exploration
+Loading and exploring the dataset

-Preprocessing and feature engineering
+Data cleaning & preprocessing

-Model training (various algorithms tested)
+Training multiple classification models

-Evaluation and metrics
+Comparing model performance

-Visualization of results
+Visualizing metrics and confusion matrices

-Exporting the final model (optional)
+Selecting the best performing model

-This notebook can serve as a baseline for real-time occupancy detection, anomaly detection systems, or smart-monitoring applications.
+This project provides a strong baseline for smart-monitoring, IoT seating systems, or real-time occupancy prediction.

 📁 Repository Structure
 .
-├── classification_model_on-seat.ipynb   # Main notebook with full workflow
+├── classification_model_on-seat.ipynb   # Main ML notebook
-├── README.md                            # Project documentation
+├── README.md                            # Documentation (this file)
-└── requirements.txt (optional)          # Dependencies list if added
+└── requirements.txt (optional)          # Python dependencies

-🔧 Technologies Used
+🧰 Technologies & Libraries

 Python 3.x